 10. Most Eastern Point

-The most eastern point of mainland Australia is in Byron Bay.
+The most eastern point of mainland Australia is situated in Byron Bay.
 We have also been to the most southern point on the mainland- a Wilson’s Promontory – and the most western point – Steep Point at Shark Bay WA.

-* Extremes missing out on the top 10 are: most south eastern point of the mainland, big windmills on Eyre Peninsula, Oldest motorhome, big trees (Walpole, WA)
+* Extremes missing out on the top 10 are: most southeastern point of the mainland, big windmills on the Eyre Peninsula, Oldest motorhome, big trees (Walpole, WA)